vivaria/edisonrul.ing/docs/source/cards/g/gaia-soul-the-combustible-collective.md

 ### Card Rulings

-●Gaia Soul the Combustible Collective is destroyed during the End Phase even if you don’t activate its effect.
+*   Gaia Soul the Combustible Collective is destroyed during the End Phase even if you don’t activate its effect.
-●You can only use the effect of Gaia Soul the Combustible Collective to Tribute Pyro-Type Monsters once per turn.
+*   You can only use the effect of Gaia Soul the Combustible Collective to Tribute Pyro-Type Monsters once per turn.